bluekvirus/Stage.js/implementation/HOWTO.md

 The `region:load-view` event listener is implemented for you and can search through both the *Regional* and *Widget* registry to find the view by name and show it on the region.
 You can pass in addition factory options to the event trigger if they are for a *Widget*.

 Don't know what a *Widget* registry is?
 Keep reading.

+######What's parentCt?
+Before you move on, there is one more thing in this event section we want to clarify.
+If you use `region=""` in your template to define regions in a *Context*/*Marionette.Layout*, your sub-view instances within those regions will receive a `parentCt` property which should help you find its parent container view instance (which is the layout instance).

+This is helpful when you want to achieve **collaborations** between sub-views of a layout by using event managed by the layout.

 ###Widgets/Editors